MoebiusThrip/frogger/README.md

 frog.splash('just testing the system')
 ```

 This will calculate the amount of time spent between clock in and clock out, and post the note to the log file.
-It wil also calculate the entire amound of time spend on that particular day.
+It wil also calculate the entire amound of time spent on that particular day.

 ### Discrete mode